tdfischer/consenso-example/draft/adopt-consenso.rst

 Consenso is a text-based tool for following the process of consensus.

-.. comment:: Alice <alice@example.com>

-   I wish to lodge a complaint.

-.. support:: Torrie Fischer <tdfischer@example.com>
+.. support:: Torrie Fischer <tdfischer@hackerbots.net>

-   I support this idea
+   Being the author, I obviously support this idea.

+Reasons and such!

 .. concern:: Phong Phoo <phong@hackron.org>